ContrarySheep/liquid-launch/README.markdown

 # Liquid-Launch
-### Because launchd is a leading cause of alcoholism.
+### Because launchd is one of the leading causes of alcoholism.

 Liquid-Launch aims to make scheduling scripts with Apple OS X's implementation of launchd a little easier.
 Instead of spending hours agonizing over the writing of an ugly XML file just to get your script to launch every $n day, use Liquid-Launch to write the file for you.
 That way, you can knock off early and go get that drink you so richly deserve.